 Maybe you prefer a platform with a wider selection of tutorials or offline activities?
 Code.org is a non-profit that aims to make coding accessible to all students.
 Its Hour of Code tutorials are designed to be fun, engaging, and intuitive - and to be completed in just one hour, making it a fantastic complement to Scratch.
 The platform offers a wide variety of coding activities and games to keep kids entertained while they learn.
 As an added bonus, Code.org even provides 'unplugged' activities that teach computational thinking without a computer.
 Learn more about using Code.org here.

-Scratch Alternatives for Older Kids: Leveling Up Their Coding Journey
+Scratch Language Alternatives for Older Kids

 • JavaScript: JavaScript is a popular language used for web development.
 It provides older kids with more flexibility and allows them to create interactive and dynamic web-based projects.

 • Unity: Unity is a game development platform suitable for older kids interested in creating their own games.
 It offers a wide range of tools and resources to bring their ideas to life.
+This is great for older kids who want to learn how their favorite games were created.

 • Raspberry Pi: Raspberry Pi is a small, affordable computer that encourages hands-on learning.
 It provides older kids with the opportunity to explore hardware programming and create innovative projects.
 Similarly, your student might also enjoy Arduino, the foundation of smart devices.